 NBD406 Strategic Entrepreneurship

-In order to achieve their value creating potential, the entrepreneur or entrepreneurial manager are faced with a range of complex challenges they have to address.
-These challenges vary from building a well.functioning organization and mobilizing necessary resources to formulating and excecuting strategies that allow them to take most advantages of the resources they have at their disposal.
+In order to achieve their value-creating potential, the entrepreneur or entrepreneurial manager are faced with a range of complex challenges they have to address.
+These challenges vary from building a well functioning organization and mobilizing necessary resources to formulate and execute strategies that allow them to take advantage of the resources they have at their disposal.

-The aim of the course on Strategic Entrepreneurship is to provide students with the knowledge, skills and competences to adequately address these challenges.
-This is done by offering a strong theoretical foundation on strategic entrepreneurship, combined with practical applications in real life settings.
+The aim of the course on Strategic Entrepreneurship is to provide students with the knowledge, skills, and competencies to adequately address these challenges.
+This is done by offering a strong theoretical foundation on strategic entrepreneurship, combined with practical applications in real-life settings.
 This is achieved by adopting a student-centric pedagogical model where we emphasize the use of case studies.
 In addition, the students are encouraged to apply the theories and concepts covered in this course to their own experiences.